-You can earn CPD points for all of our learning activities (including webinars, seminars and online short courses) so long as the topic is relevant to your work.
+You can earn CPD points for all of our learning activities (including webinars, seminars and online courses) so long as the topic is relevant to your work.
 Our webinars, seminars and online courses come with assessment questions to assist architects to claim “formal” CPD points.

 - How do I check how many points I need to accumulate in each year?